neopragma/dnmusic/clues-example-3.md

 #### Example 3, Clue 1: Composer's Name

 Gioachino Rossini is best known for his operas, of which he composed 39 starting at the age of 18.
 All his work has a similar style, and it's a very familiar style.

 Knowing this is a Rossini piece gives us a big head start on playing it with the appropriate interpretation and expression, even the first time through.

+Increasing your knowledge of music history and of the styles of specific composers will improve your sight-reading ability.

 #### Example 3, Clue 2: Time signature